Advisory Committees.

 President, Meredith Management

 John E. Rosenthal is the president of Meredith Management Corp, a real estate management and development company.
 Mr. Rosenthal joined the company in 1983 and specializes in the development, management, and renovation of market and affordable housing, as well as commercial properties.
 His father, Sidney Rosenthal, founded Meredith in 1951.
 Meredith Management currently employs over 150 people and its portfolio includes 800 apartments and over 250,000 square feet of commercial space.
-In recognition of Meredith Management’s corporate responsibility, Meredith was awarded the Massachusetts 2001 Governor’s Employer of the Year Award, the Business Partnership Award for 2000 from the Massachusetts Council of Human Service Providers, and the 1996 Employer of the Year from The Employers Association..
+In recognition of Meredith Management’s corporate responsibility, Meredith was awarded the Massachusetts 2001 Governor’s Employer of the Year Award, the Business Partnership Award for 2000 from the Massachusetts Council of Human Service Providers, and the 1996 Employer of the Year from The Employers Association.

-Meredith also received a major community service award from MassHousing for creating a housing and treatment program in Southbridge, Massachusetts, for formerly homeless women with children who are in recovery from substance abuse.
+Meredith Management also received a major community service award from MassHousing for creating a housing and treatment program in Southbridge, Massachusetts, for formerly homeless women with children who are in recovery from substance abuse.
 Under Mr. Rosenthal’s leadership, Meredith Management continues to be an innovator both in providing comfortable living and working environments as well as being an active and socially responsible business.

 Mr. Rosenthal is also the founder of two Boston-area nonprofits: Stop Handgun Violence (co-founded by the late Michael Kennedy) and Friends of Boston’s Homeless.
 Stop Handgun Violence works to prevent gun violence through public awareness, education, policy advocacy and law enforcement strategies.
 Mr. Rosenthal was awarded the 2015 Wainwright Social Justice Award for his commitment to violence prevention through his work with Stop Handgun Violence.
 Friends of Boston’s Homeless provides education, employment, housing, and life skills for homeless people.